ccseifert/docs/manager-README.md

 This means I have a lot to learn in JS and front end dev, which is one of the things that attracted me to Rangle.
 I love to learn new (to me) technologies and this is a challenge I’m enjoying.
 That said, as a result of my relative newness to JS, **I will inevitably say some dumb things or ask some dumb questions**.
 Try not to laugh at me too much, I’ll get there!

-I have no doubt that there is plenty for me to learn from you and I will bring plenty for you to learn from.
+There is plenty for me to learn from you and I will bring plenty for you to learn from.
 It’s going to be great!

 Whew.
 More than enough about me.
 Let’s talk about us.

 ## Communication
 My style is one of transparency and candor.
 You can ask me anything you want and I will answer to the best of my ability.
 Sometimes the company will require that I can’t speak about something but otherwise you will get my honest opinion about whatever you ask.

-I try to always be available on Slack at anytime.
+I am usually available on Slack and I try to respond quickly whenever possible.
 The only reasons you won’t get a response back from me within a few hours (if not minutes) are things like if I:

   1. Am sleeping.
   2. Am in a very long meeting (or series of meetings) that requires my full attention.